JoeyStanley/real/_posts/2017-02-26-website-version-2.md

 I changed the header as well.
 I felt like it was the weakest part of my page, and I didn't like how it looked.
 I knew I wanted my social media links to be somewhere prominent, and of course the navigation links should be there too.
 But I wanted to include temporary links to recent presentations so people can download the slideshow if they visit my site, and those didn't quite fit up there.
 And I didn't have anywhere to put a photo.

 One solution was to have the top just include my name and the navigation buttons, which are now more descriptive.
 A sidebar could then have my photo, social media, and temporary links to recent presentations.
-There was also room to put an exerpt of my most recent blog post too, which I figured out how to do dynamically, which is pretty cool.
+There was also room to put an excerpt of my most recent blog post too, which I figured out how to do dynamically, which is pretty cool.

 ## A new Research tab!

 I also added a Research tab.
 I've seen this on lots of other people's pages and I thought I'd include one in my own.
-I guess I figured everyone would clearly see what my research was by skiming through my CV, but putting it in prose like that makes a lot more sense.
+I guess I figured everyone would clearly see what my research was by skimming through my CV, but putting it in prose like that makes a lot more sense.

-The layout was a blantant copy from the UGA DigiLab [projects tab](https://digi.uga.edu/projects/).
+The layout was a blatant copy from the UGA DigiLab [projects tab](https://digi.uga.edu/projects/).
 I think adding images, even if they're simple like mine, contribute a lot to the page.

 Eventually, I'd like to create a separate page for each of these.
 There I'd go into more detail on my findings, put a list of publications, and have links to any relevant blog posts.
 I'll get there eventually.
-For now, I'll just make the the exerpts a little longer.
+For now, I'll just make the the excerpts a little longer.

 ## Blog—I mean, "News"